Limit theorems for empirical processes of cluster functionals

-(ii) By the results of \citet{S03}, condition (C3.1$''$) is satisfied in the weaker version discussed in Remark \ref{condC3ppgen}, because the limit r.v.'s are continuous on $(0,\infty)$ and the discontinuity sets have Lebesgue measure 0.
-Hence, the assertions follow by part (i), if the asymptotic equicontinuity condition (D3) can be shown.
+(ii) By the results of Segers (2003), Condition (C3.1'') is satisfied in the weaker version discussed in Remark \ref{condC3ppgen}, because the limit rv's are continuous on $(0,\infty)$ and the discontinuity sets have Lebesgue measure 0.
+Hence the assertions follow by part (i), if the asymptotic equicontinuity condition (D3) can be shown.

-For this, first note that $C_{s_1,\ldots, s_k}\triangle C_{t_1,\ldots, t_k} \subset\{ (x_1,\ldots,x_m)\in E_\cup\mid m\in\mathbb{N}, \exists0\le j\le m-k, 1\le l\le k\dvtx x_i=0, \forall1\le i\le j, x_{j+l} \in(\min(s_l,t_l),\max (s_l,t_l)] \}$.
-Thus, Lemma \ref{lemma:clusterconv}(i) and (ii) yield that
+For this, first note that $C_{s_1,\ldots, s_k}\triangle$ $ C_{t_1,\ldots, t_k} \subset \big\{ (x_1,\ldots,x_m)\in E_\cup\mid m\in\N,$ $ \exists\, \, 0\le j\le m-k, 1\le l\le k\; \forall 1\le i\le j: x_i=0, x_{j+l} \in (\min(s_l,t_l),\max(s_l,t_l)]\big\}$.
+Thus, Lemma \ref{lemma:clusterconv} (i) and (ii) yield that

 where the term $o(1)$ tends to 0 uniformly for all $s_1,\ldots, s_k, t_1,\ldots, t_k\in[0,1]$.
-Now, (D3) follows immediately from the definition of $\rho_\mathcal{C}$.
+Now, (D3) follows immediately from the definition of $\rho_\CC$.